 Passion became the driving force for Ms. Van to decide in 2018 to invest over 50 billion VND to build a Van Don sea worm fish sauce processing factory in Khe Ngai village, Doan Ket commune (Van Don district), to take advantage of the abundant, fresh seafood resources from the locality as raw materials for fish sauce production.

-When the production line and customer base were stable, the Covid-19 pandemic came.
-Nearly 3 years of the pandemic made transportation difficult, many orders were shipped but did not reach consumers, the amount of inventory was large, causing a lot of damage to the business, but Ms. Van still steadfastly loved and devoted to her products.
+When the production line and customer base were stable, the Covid-19 pandemic came again.
+Nearly 3 years of the pandemic made transportation difficult, many orders were shipped but did not reach consumers, the inventory was large, causing a lot of damage to the business, but Ms. Van was still steadfast in her love and passion for her products.

-At first, Ms. Van's batches of fish sauce were mainly for her own and family's needs and given as gifts so that those she cherished could enjoy the sweet, fragrant, and nutritious dipping sauce made from local products, not from flavoring agents.
+At first, Ms. Van's batches of fish sauce were mainly for her own and family's needs and given as gifts so that those she cherished could enjoy the naturally sweet, nutritious dipping sauce made from local products, not from flavorings.

 The product has been successfully registered as a trademark in 16 developed countries such as the US, UK, France, Japan, Korea, Australia, EU...

-In addition to the sea worm fish sauce product, in 2021, Ms. Van continued to launch the market with dried shrimp salt and Phu Trang sea worm shrimp salt, specialized for cooking and seasoning dishes.
+In addition to the sea worm fish sauce product, in 2021, Ms. Van continued to launch the dried shrimp salt and Phu Trang sea worm shrimp salt products, specialized for cooking and seasoning dishes.
 This is the only salt product on the market produced from crystallized salt in the process of separating water from Van Don sea worm fish sauce to increase the natural protein of fish sauce.
-This salt source is processed with sea worm and shrimp powder, so it has a natural sweet and aromatic flavor, suitable for boiled dishes and broth without the need for additional sweeteners.
+This salt source is processed with sea worm and shrimp powder, so it has a natural sweet and aromatic taste, suitable for boiled dishes and broth without the need for additional sweeteners.
 The product has also been recognized as a 4-star OCOP.

-Recently, entrepreneur Cao Hong Van continued to perfect and launch the product "Phu Trang Pho Essence Spice Powder" with special ingredients from fresh local seafood sources including sea worms, dried shredded squid, shrimp, dried sea shrimp, star anise, cinnamon..., all blended together, bringing a rich, refreshing flavor, natural sweetness to pho, vermicelli, soup, porridge, noodles and stews.
+Recently, entrepreneur Cao Hong Van continued to perfect and launch the product "Phu Trang Pho broth seasoning powder" with special ingredients from fresh local seafood sources including sea worms, dried shredded squid, shrimp, dried sea shrimp, star anise, cinnamon..., all blended together, bringing a rich, refreshing flavor, natural sweetness to pho, vermicelli, soup, porridge, noodles and stews.
 Ms. Van hopes that the "youngest sister" in the Vanbest family will share part of the task of "building a warm home" in every Vietnamese family as well as contribute to improving the health of Vietnamese people.

-Within the framework of the 9th Global Young Parliamentarians Conference, on the afternoon of September 14, 2023, Ms. Van's Vanbest branded sandworm products were selected to be displayed at the Exhibition of Product Innovation Achievements of the One Commune One Product OCOP Program to introduce the image of Vietnam's land and people to international friends.
-Here, Ms. Cao Hong Van said: "OCOP is truly a creative innovation, very practical, timely support for businesses to have a good launching pad to look back at themselves to improve themselves.
-Bringing the typical strengths of the region and the product to consumers as well as international tourists".
+Within the framework of the 9th Global Young Parliamentarians Conference, on the afternoon of September 14, 2023, Ms. Van's Vanbest branded sandworm products were selected to be displayed at the OCOP Product Innovation Achievement Exhibition to introduce the image of Vietnam's land and people to international friends.
+Here, Ms. Cao Hong Van said: "OCOP is truly a creative innovation, very practical, providing timely support for businesses to have a good launching pad to review themselves to improve themselves.
+Bringing the typical strengths of the region and of the product to consumers as well as international tourists".

-Constantly innovating and exploring new ideas, contributing to improving Vietnamese cuisine, however, Ms. Van is struggling to have a specific export plan because the output of sea worms is decreasing, threatening to disrupt the supply, and the concern about raw material areas is still there.
+Constantly innovating and exploring new ideas, contributing to elevating Vietnamese cuisine, however, Ms. Van is struggling to have a specific export plan because the output of sea worms is decreasing, threatening to disrupt the supply, and the concern about raw material sources is still there.

-She said that sea worms are a fast-reproducing species, but people are currently exploiting them freely and massively, selling them to Chinese traders in large quantities, while sea worms are a species that cannot be farmed and depend entirely on the natural environment, so this product is increasingly rare, and local businesses cannot take the initiative in sourcing raw materials.
+She said that sea worms are a fast-reproducing species, but people are currently exploiting them freely and massively, selling them to Chinese traders in large quantities, while sea worms are not yet farmed and depend entirely on the natural environment, so this product is increasingly rare, and local businesses cannot take the initiative in sourcing raw materials.

-Ms. Van hopes that local leaders will support and provide appropriate solutions and exploitation mechanisms to ensure people's livelihoods while also avoiding the situation of illegal exploitation and destruction that causes a shortage of raw materials.
-In the coming time, the enterprise hopes to stabilize local raw materials to develop a sustainable domestic brand and aim for a further goal of export.
+Ms. Van hopes that local leaders will support and provide solutions and appropriate exploitation mechanisms to ensure people's livelihoods but also avoid the situation of illegal exploitation and destruction that causes a shortage of raw materials.
+In the coming time, the enterprise hopes to stabilize the local raw material source to move towards sustainable development of domestic brands and towards the further goal of export.

-Although not a native of Van Don, growing up with the salty taste of the sea, the fishy taste of fish, but with passion, enthusiasm and love for healthy products associated with the traditional fish sauce making profession from local products, Ms. Van told herself that she would follow in the footsteps of those who came before, do her best to play the role of the next generation to join hands in developing the quintessential products of the people of Van Don island district, contributing to preserving and enhancing the value of the traditional profession of the heritage land, bringing the quintessential products of the sea of Quang Ninh to every Vietnamese kitchen and reaching far beyond the S-shaped strip of land, to international friends.
+Although not a native of Van Don, growing up with the salty taste of the sea and the fishy taste of fish, with passion, enthusiasm and love for healthy products associated with the traditional fish sauce making profession from local products, Ms. Van told herself that she would follow in the footsteps of her predecessors, do her best to play the role of the next generation to join hands in developing the quintessential products of the people of Van Don island district, contributing to preserving and enhancing the value of the traditional profession of the heritage land, bringing the quintessential products of the sea of Quang Ninh to every Vietnamese kitchen and reaching far beyond the S-shaped strip of land, to international friends.

-Publication date: November 7, 2023 Implementing organization: HONG MINH-XUAN BACH Content: SONG THU-NGOC BICH Photo: THANH DAT, NVCC
+Publication date: November 7, 2023 Organization: HONG MINH-XUAN BACH Content: SONG THU-NGOC BICH Photo: THANH DAT, NVCC

 Comment (0)